 In our state, the administrator of the deceased’s estate files the claim on behalf of the family.
 If there was no estate plan or an administrator was not named for some other reason, then the Court may designate one.
 But in a typical scenario, the estate administrator brings the claim, and the administrator distributes any money awarded in the case to the family.

 Which family members?
 If money is recovered in the case, there are specific people who are eligible to receive all or a portion of it.
 Eligible family members vary by case and depend on their relationship to the deceased and the age of the deceased.
 Generally, priority is given to the spouse and children.
 If there are no spouse or children, the deceased’s parents may be awarded the compensation.
 If the parents are not alive or are not eligible for other reasons, heirs may be awarded the compensation.
-Consult with our attorneys to find out how this applies in your wrongful deaht case.

 Elements of a Wrongful Death Claim